oreboot/oreboot/Documentation/boot-flow.md

 [u-root](https://u-root.org) to build our initramfs.
 However, you may as well embed [cpud](https://github.com/u-root/cpu) directly, or your own custom app.

 ### DTB (Device Tree Blob)

 There are components on a compute platform that can be scanned for and detected by the operating system, and others that need a fixed description instead.
-Those can be passed to Linux and some other systems in the aforementioned [Device Tree format](https://www.devicetree.org/).
+Those can be passed to Linux and some other systems in the aforementioned [Device Treeformat](https://www.devicetree.org/).
 On RISC-V, the DTB needs to sit _behind_ the Linux kernel, and its memory location passed via defined registers.
 On some platforms, e.g., x86, [ACPI](https://uefi.org/specs/ACPI/6.4/) is used instead.